a11ywatch/docs/docs/getting-started.md

 slug: /
 ---

-The easiest way to get started with a11ywatch is to use Docker [a11ywatch](https://github.com/A11yWatch/a11ywatch).
+The easiest way to get started with [a11ywatch](https://github.com/A11yWatch/a11ywatch) is to use Docker.

-Try to allocate atleast 4gb of memory to docker.
-We are actively working on reducing this.
+To get started clone the project https://github.com/A11yWatch/a11ywatch

 ## Docker

-first bootstrap your env keys
+Run the command below to setup your env for development.

 `bootstrap-envs.sh`